 use herbs or dietary supplements, be sure to tell your doctor.

-- The dietary supplement glucosamine is sometimes used to
+The dietary supplements glucosamine and chondroitin are sometimes used to

 try to relieve joint pain.
-But studies don't show that it is effective for rheumatoid arthritis.4
+But there is not evidence that they are effective for rheumatoid arthritis.4